 The number of browser extensions available in the Chrome store is one of the best and worst features of Google Chrome.
-It's the best because users have virtually endless options for enhancing their Chrome experience, but it's also the worst since, if you don't look for extensions, you might not realize how many amazing ones you're losing out on.
+It's the best because users have endless options for enhancing their Chrome experience.
+Still, it's also the worst since you might not realize how many amazing ones you're losing out on if you don't look for extensions.

-Chrome extensions can perform a wide range of tasks, such as completely arranging your email inbox or blocking websites with pornographic material.
-Here is a selection of some of the more practical Chrome extensions that are currently available (listed in no particular order).
+Chrome extensions can perform a wide range of tasks, such as arranging your email inbox or blocking websites with pornographic material.
+Here is a selection of more practical Chrome extensions (listed in no particular order).

 Send screenshots to Google Drive instantly with this extension.
 Send screenshots to shopping mode Google Drive instantly with this extension.

 It works to save pictures, audio, and video in addition to taking screenshots.
-Again, there isn't much to this extension, but for anyone who might need to move files across devices, it's a quick and easy way to send stuff to cloud storage.
+Again, there isn't much to this extension, but for anyone needing to move files across devices, it's a quick and easy way to send stuff to cloud storage.

 Sortd makes it simple to categorize emails into various groups.
-Sortd makes it simple to categorize emails into various groups.
+Sortd makes it simple to organize emails into multiple groups.

-When Google announced that its Inbox by Gmail service will be discontinued, there was understandable gloom in the air.
-The productivity-focused Gmail alternative offered users options to prioritize the items that were most important to them and manage their inboxes.
+There was an understandable floor when Google announced that its Inbox by Gmail service would be discontinued.
+The productivity-focused Gmail alternative offered users options to prioritize critical items and manage their inboxes.

-Even while the Sortd Chrome addon isn't a perfect substitute, it functions adequately.
-After installation, it effortlessly connects with Gmail and enables users to drag and drop messages into specific columns.
+While the Sortd Chrome addon isn't a perfect substitute, it functions adequately.
+After installation, it connects with Gmail effortlessly, enabling users to drag and drop messages into specific columns.
 In a sidebar of Sortd, you may also make notes and maintain a to-do list.

 The finest feature is that, with just a click of a button, you may instantly return to the standard Gmail interface for any reason.